Sardonyc95/alx-low_level_programming/README.md

 - How to use linked lists
 - Start to look for the right source of information without too much help

+### 0x17.
+C - Doubly linked lists
+#### Learning Objectives: [C, Algorithm, Data structure]
+- What is a doubly linked list
+- How to use doubly linked lists
+- Understand and know how to implement the various operations (deletion, insertion, etc) with doubly linked lists
+- Start to look for the right source of information without too much help

 ## Low-level programming & Algorithm - Linux and Unix system programming
                           PROJECTS/TASKS